This post covers when it snows in New York, how much snow to expect in any given month.

 We have created things to do posts for each month.
 You can check out our master post or the specific winter months posts below.

-There are enough indoor attractions and museums to keep you busy.
 And did you know that many NYC museums are free or offer pay-what-you-like days?
 Read about them all here.

 Some top ideas: